alexandergirardet/338Days_Data/README.md

 Books  | Status of Completion
 ------------- | -------------
 Mathematics for Machine Learning  | :construction:
+Mathematics for the non-mathematician  | :construction:
 Hands On Machine Learning with Scikit Learn, Keras and TensorFlow | Speech and Language Processing |
 Designing Data-Intensive Applications | :construction:
 Machine Learning Engineering |
+Fundamentals of Data Engineering |

 ### Projects